amorehead/OmegaFold-Embeddings/README.md

 (and that's it!) yourself.
 For mps accelerator, macOS users may need to install the lastest nightly version of PyTorch.
-In this case, you could run
+In this case, for structure prediction you could run

 ```commandline
 python main.py INPUT_FILE.fasta OUTPUT_DIRECTORY